swisscom/mcollective-cmd-agent/README.md

 will be /var/run/mcollective-cmd on Unix systems.

 ```
-plugin.shell.state_directory = /opt/run/mcollective-shell
+plugin.cmd.state_directory = /opt/run/mcollective-cmd
 ```

 ## Application usage

-The `mco shell` application has several subcommands to start and manage processes.
+The `mco cmd` application has several subcommands to start and manage processes.

 ### mco shell run